PleiadesBUW/PleiadesUserDocumentation/gettingstarted/computations.md

 #SBATCH --nodes=4-8       # at least 4 nodes, up to 8
 #SBATCH --ntasks=8        # 16 processes
 #SBATCH --mem-per-cpu=128 # in MB, up to 3800MB per core

+# Commands to run for the resources requested above:
 srun hostname | sort

 $ sbatch testjob.sh